agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 what you should be capable of to do such a PhD.
-A PhD in economics, gives you credentials for advocacy, in your job and blog life,[ as far as I have seen.](http://noahpinionblog.blogspot.com/2013/05/if-you-get-phd-get-economics-phd.html) It can thus be argued that you have a very important role in decision making as people value your insight into matters.
+A PhD in economics, gives you credentials for advocacy, in your job and blog life,[ as far as I have seen.](http://noahpinionblog.blogspot.com/2013/05/if-you-get-phd-get-economics-phd.html) It can thus be argued that you have a very important role in aiding decision making as people value your insight into matters.
 This puts the credentials as 8/10.

 **Runway**

-It is what comes with a DE.
-But it is worth to consider the money I might have during an Econ PhD.
-The salary is around 15k$/year during an Econ PhD.
-But with jobs I think I can easily make >100k $.
-So we are at 5/10.
+The runway of DE holds for now.
+So it will take 2-3 years before I have 18 months worth of runway.
+But it is worth to consider the money I might have during an Economics PhD.
+The salary is around 15k$/year during an Economics PhD.
+And this is going to be the order of the day for 5-7 years after joining an Economics PhD.
+We can make >100k$ with jobs after an Economics PhD but that is going to be after 10 years from now, as I need time to prep before getting a PhD followed by 5-7 years during the PhD.
+So we are at a rating of 5/10.

 **Supportive conditions/Job Satisfaction**

-Very solid safety net, except for during the PhD where there is less feedback and more anxiety.
-Either you become a tenure track academic, or a non-tenure track academic or go to a job in policy or consulting etc...
-The life of an Economics PhD can be intellectually satisfying.
+ Economics PhD provides a solid safety net regarding jobs, and is expected to lead to a very fulfilling, intellectually satisfying career, except for during the PhD where there is less feedback and more anxiety.

 The rating thus is 7/10.

+**Exit opportunities**

+Finishing the PhD badly or dropping out are still options to a future in MC or EAOs etc..
+So not much to worry about.

 **Personal fit**

+Getting a PhD in the top 10 universities is going to be really hard and seems like it needs dedicated years of growth in that field before embarking on the PhD.
+The top 20 seems like it maybe achievable, considering that I got into the top 20 universities in engineering for my masters.
+Maybe with a few years of work in economics I can pull something similar.
+Assuming we need to get into the top 20 universities, the probabilities are estimated below:

-Assuming we want to be able to get into academic positions, we see that the Top 10 universities are more respected with better placement at tenure track and has [less variance in results](https://drive.google.com/file/d/0B2NkhkJxVzqbTG1PZFNyMEN0bEU/view).
-Mentally extrapolating to top 20 from [ what might be necessary to get into top 5](https://80000hours.org/2015/06/advice-on-entering-a-us-economics-phd-from-the-uk-with-a-non-quantitative-background/), it appears that top 20 might still be hard being from
+Mentally extrapolating to top 20 from [ what might be necessary to get into top 5](https://80000hours.org/2015/06/advice-on-entering-a-us-economics-phd-from-the-uk-with-a-non-quantitative-background/), it appears that top 20 might still be hard being from "non-quants background".
-"non-quants background".
-Even for non-academic jobs, it is easy to get a job with a non-top 20 college, but the goal for us is to be the best we can, and not just take have good odds of getting a non-academic job.
-It appears to be important to atleast make it to the top 20 colleges, the probabilities for which are as shown:

 - Chances of getting 165+ in GRE quants (90%)